venkataramanik/imi-lab/content/_index.md

 <div class="container">

-PODA, a Supply Chain professional exploring the intersection of **Logistics, Python, and AI**.
+panni, a Supply Chain professional exploring the intersection of **Logistics, Python, and AI**.

 This lab is a technical space for **'Art of the Possible'** tinkering—focusing on raw problems, technical architecture, and specific benefits without the hype.